 Firstly, we examine whether the capacity constraint binds.
 We do not have specific values of maximum vessel capacity.
 Hence, we use the maximum value of trip landing in the data as the maximum capacity for all vessels, whose capacities are homogenous across the fleet.
-We calculate the relative amount of total catch per trip to the maximum value.
-Figure 1 panel (A) shows the histogram of the relative catch by trip.
+We calculate the amount of total catch per trip relative to the maximum value.
+Figure 1 panel (A) shows a histogram of the relative catch by trip.
 High frequency occurs around 0.3 to 0.5, and the frequency near 1.0 is quite low.
 Accordingly, we can conclude that the capacity constraint is not a primary reason to stop a trip.

 Next, we check the fuel constraint.
-We consider that the fuel use is an increasing function of the total trip days.
-Although we do not have data of fuel use, we obtain the average fuel use per day through a personal communication with the vessel owners in this fishery.
-They are 1.64 kilo litter per day of operation, and 2.80 kilo litter per day of cruise (moving and searching).
-By multiplying to numbers to operation days and moving days respectively, we can obtain rough estimates of fuel use.
-If the primary reason of returning decision is the fuel constraint, the total fuel use of most of trip would be close to the maximum possible value.
-Figure 1 panel (B) shows the histogram of the calculated fuel use.
+We consider that fuel use is an increasing function of total trip days.
+Although we do not have data of fuel use, we obtain the average fuel use per day through personal communications with the vessel owners in this fishery.
+They are 1.64 kilo liter per day of operation, and 2.80 kilo liter per day of cruise (moving and searching).
+By multiplying the numbers of operation days and moving days respectively, we can obtain rough estimates of fuel use.
+If the primary reason of returning is the fuel constraint, the total fuel use for most trips would be close to the maximum possible value.
+Figure

+1 panel (B) shows ahistogram of the calculated fuel use.
 The maximum value is 132.92, but the observations are almost symmetrically distributed centered at around 80-90.
 According to this figure, we claim that the fuel constraint is not the primary reason to stop fishing and return to the port.